 Modern AC Technology Features

 Advances in the HVAC industry have significantly improved the process of installing air conditioning systems, especially when it comes to new installation of central air units.
 These improvements ensure that both new and replacement HVAC systems are more efficient, reliable, and cost-effective.
+A standard HVAC installation can typically be completed within 1 to 2 days with existing ductwork in good condition.
+However, installation timelines can extend to 3 to 5 days if new ductwork is needed or significant modifications are required.

-• The Coils: The system can spend less time working, and work more efficiently, if the refrigerant absorbs and releases heat more easily.
+- The Coils: The system can spend less time working, and work more efficiently, if the refrigerant absorbs and releases heat more easily.
 This has been accomplished by using new materials for the construction of the coils.
 These materials have higher thermal conductivity they allow the refrigerant to change temperature much more quickly with less energy use.
 These advancements benefit both new air conditioning units and those undergoing hvac replacement, resulting in better performance and energy savings.

 Air Conditioning Replacement Costs